 After all, these extraordinary people believe that if their priority needs to be done, then it has to be done first.

 What do highly successful entrepreneurs and executives do upon waking up in the morning?
-Here are ten of them:
+Let’s learn from this morning routine for success:

 1. Wake up really early